 Magento 2 Enable Disable module

-Magento 2 Enabling and Disabling module is the popular operations when you run third-party modules on your Magento 2 store.
+Magento 2 Enabling and Disabling module is the popular action when you run third-party modules on your Magento 2 store.
 The third-party modules are often the plugins you want to enable with the main purpose to improve the status of your online business.
-However, due to any reason that sometime causes the conflict when you activate all modules at the same time, it is necessary to disable the module that is not temporarily important.
+However, due to any reason that sometimes causes the conflict when you activate all modules at the same time, it is necessary to disable the module that is not temporarily important.

 So as to enable or disable, you can go into the configuration of that module, but on the topic today, Mageplaza will recommend you how to enable or disable Magento 2 module manually?
 That maybe will be great for the developers.